nmggithub/Kass/Sources/Mach/Core/Core.docc/Calling The Kernel.md

 ### On Count-In-Out Calls

-The main difference between a count-in-out call and a count-out call is that a count-in-out call may return an error if the input count is less than what the array or data to be returned actually needs.
-The data-based helper for count-in-out calls takes this into account and will calculate the appropriate count for the passed data type.
+The main difference between a count-in-out call and a count-out call is that a count-in-out call may return an error based on the count passed to it.
+This usually happens if the passed count is less than what is required for the requested array or data, but may sometimes happen if the passed count is not *exactly* the value the kernel expects.

-This can be done as long as the array parameter is also typed correctly within the block parameter.
-This typing is usually inferred automatically through the usage of the parameter, but sometimes it may need to be declared explicitly.
+The data-based helper function for count-in-out calls takes this into account and will calculate the appropriate count for the passed data type by dividing its size by the size of the array element type.
+This type is usually inferred by usage in the block.
+In some cases, though, it may need to be declared explicitly in the block parameters.

 ### Examples